Richard Kuklinski: Jimmy Hoffa

-In his 2001 HBO interview, Secrets of a Mafia Hitman, Kuklinski said he knew who killed 62-year-old former Teamsters union president Jimmy Hoffa.
-Kuklinski did not claim any personal involvement in Hoffa's disappearance and presumed murder and did not identify any culprit.
+In his 2001 HBO interview, Kuklinski said he knew who killed 62-year-old former Teamsters union president Jimmy Hoffa.
+Kuklinski did not claim any personal involvement in Hoffa's disappearance and presumed murder, and did not identify any culprit.
 However, he later claimed he killed Hoffa.
-In his account, Kuklinski was part of a four-man kidnap team.
+In his account, Kuklinski was part of a four-man kidnapping team.
 They grabbed Hoffa in Detroit.
 While they were in the car, Kuklinski killed Hoffa by stabbing him with a large hunting knife.
 He said he drove Hoffa's corpse from Detroit to a New Jersey junkyard.
 It was placed in a drum, set on fire, and then buried in the junkyard.
-Later, fearing an accomplice might snitch, the drum was dug up, placed in the trunk of a car, compacted into a cube, and sold to Japan as scrap metal along with hundreds of other compacted cars.
+Later, fearing an accomplice might snitch, the drum was dug up, placed in the trunk of a car, compacted into a cube and sold to Japan as scrap metal along with hundreds of other compacted cars.

 Deputy Chief Bob Buccino, who worked on the Kuklinski case, said: "They took a body from Detroit, where they have one of the biggest lakes in the world, and drove it all the way back to New Jersey?
 Come on."
 Buccino added: "We didn't believe a lot of things he said."
-Former FBI Special Agent Robert Garrity stated that Kuklinski's admission to killing Hoffa was "a hoax," and that Kuklinski was never a suspect in Hoffa's disappearance, adding: "I never heard of him."
+Former FBI Special Agent Robert Garrity stated that Kuklinski's admission to killing Hoffa was "a hoax", and that Kuklinski was never a suspect in Hoffa's disappearance, adding: "I never heard of him."
 Anthony Bruno said he investigated Kuklinski's alleged involvement in Hoffa's disappearance but felt "[his] story didn't check out."
 He opined Kuklinski made the confession to "add extra value to his brand", and omitted the story from his biography of Kuklinski.